 Consider costs and your market

 If you decide to make things, determine how much it costs to create each item—money you won’t get back until the items sell.
 If you’re interested in providing a service, think about how much money you need to invest in supplies or equipment.
 And for both, consider the value of the time you’re putting in.

 Beyond practicality, be sure to choose an activity you enjoy, so you’ll stay motivated through challenging times.

-Get the word out
+Get the word out, real-world and online

-Now you need to connect with potential customers.
-Start by getting in touch with friends, family, neighbors and colleagues.
-If you're a photographer and your friends have children who are graduating or getting married, offer to take pictures at a price below the going rate.
-Encourage your friends to spread the word about your business, and make business cards to expedite your word-of-mouth marketing.
+Then get in touch with friends, family, neighbors and colleagues.
+Encourage friends to spread the word about your business; make business cards or shareable posts to expedite your word-of-mouth marketing.

 Keep tabs on your business